Salamanca. It’s yet another Madrid day trip where wheelchair accessible information is hard to come by.

-General wheelchair accessibility in Salamanca
+General Wheelchair Accessibility in Salamanca

-It’s not to say that Salamanca is incline free, for it does have its areas, particularly when traveling up from the river.
-But generally speaking, both manual and power wheelchair users alike will find most inclines manageable.
+But generally speaking, both manual and power wheelchair users will find that most inclines in downtown Salamanca are manageable.

 Getting to Salamanca

 Both the train and bus stations in Salamanca are near the historical center, about a 15 – 20 minute stroll away.
-There are sidewalks the entire way with drop curbs at all crossings.
+There are sidewalks the entire way, with drop curbs at all crossings.

-Wheelchair accessible parking in Salamanca
+Wheelchair Accessible Parking in Salamanca

 The historical center of Salamanca is very small.

-Wheelchair accessible things to do in Salamanca
+9 Wheelchair Accessible Things to Do in Salamanca

 The Roman Bridge, formally called Puente Mayor del Tormes, is one of the most photographed places in Salamanca.
 It connects the old city with land on the opposite side of the Tormes River and has been there in one version or another for hundreds of years.